WheteThunger/VehicleVendorOptions/README.md

 Alternatively, you can grant permissions by vehicle type:

+- `vehiclevendoroptions.ownership.minicopter`
 - `vehiclevendoroptions.ownership.scraptransport`
+- `vehiclevendoroptions.ownership.attackhelicopter`
+- `vehiclevendoroptions.ownership.hotairballoon`
-- `vehiclevendoroptions.ownership.minicopter`
+- `vehiclevendoroptions.ownership.rowboat`
 - `vehiclevendoroptions.ownership.rhib`
-- `vehiclevendoroptions.ownership.rowboat`
+- `vehiclevendoroptions.ownership.solosub`
 - `vehiclevendoroptions.ownership.duosub`
-- `vehiclevendoroptions.ownership.solosub`
 - `vehiclevendoroptions.ownership.ridablehorse`

 ### Vehicle prices

 The following permissions come with this plugin's **default configuration**.
 Granting one to a player determines the price they must pay for the corresponding vehicle type.

+- `vehiclevendoroptions.price.minicopter.scrap.500`
+- `vehiclevendoroptions.price.minicopter.scrap.250`
 - `vehiclevendoroptions.price.scraptransport.scrap.800`
 - `vehiclevendoroptions.price.scraptransport.scrap.400`
+- `vehiclevendoroptions.price.attackhelicopter.scrap.1750`
+- `vehiclevendoroptions.price.attackhelicopter.scrap.1250`
+- `vehiclevendoroptions.price.hotairballoon.scrap.100`
+- `vehiclevendoroptions.price.hotairballoon.scrap.50`
-- `vehiclevendoroptions.price.minicopter.scrap.500`
+- `vehiclevendoroptions.price.rowboat.scrap.80`
-- `vehiclevendoroptions.price.minicopter.scrap.250`
+- `vehiclevendoroptions.price.rowboat.scrap.40`
 - `vehiclevendoroptions.price.rhib.scrap.200`
 - `vehiclevendoroptions.price.rhib.scrap.100`
-- `vehiclevendoroptions.price.rowboat.scrap.80`
+- `vehiclevendoroptions.price.solosub.scrap.125`
-- `vehiclevendoroptions.price.rowboat.scrap.40`
+- `vehiclevendoroptions.price.solosub.scrap.50`
 - `vehiclevendoroptions.price.duosub.scrap.200`
 - `vehiclevendoroptions.price.duosub.scrap.100`
-- `vehiclevendoroptions.price.solosub.scrap.125`
-- `vehiclevendoroptions.price.solosub.scrap.50`

 You can add more custom prices in the plugin configuration under each vehicle type (`PricesRequiringPermission`), and the plugin will automatically generate a permission of the format `vehiclevendoroptions.price.<vehicle>.<item>.<amount>`.
 If a player has permission to multiple prices for a given vehicle type, only the last will apply, based on the order in the config.